Vikas Gowda quits discuss throw, turns attention to business studies

 Last week, Shive Gowda asked his son Vikas what distance he was achieving during practice at the Olympic Training Centre in Phoenix.
 The 34-year-old discus thrower told his father that he was touching about 60 metres.
 An injury to his left knee had put paid to Vikas’s Commonwealth Games hopes.
 With the Asiad less than three months away, he had a lot of ground to cover.

 Shive wondered aloud during the telephonic conversation if Vikas thought it was time to retire.
 The timing of the question, with the continental games around the corner, caught Vikas by surprise but he promised his father to sleep over it.
 On Tuesday, the two-time Commonwealth Games and Asian Games medallist decided to call it quits after a career spanning 15 years.
-He informed the Athletics Federation of India of his decision via email and will now turn his attention to earning a masters degree in business management at the University of North Carolina at Chapel Hill.
+He informed the Athletics Federation of India of his decision via email and will now turn his attention to earning a masters degree in business management.

 “After a lot of thinking and consulting, I have decided to retire from athletics.
 I do not want to punish my body anymore and want to focus on the next phase of my life,” Gowda said.
 “It was an honour and privilege to represent India and I will miss it.”